 Chitralekha by Bhagwati Charan Varma

-Human nature, it’s changing needs and wants, it’s relationship with God and the various ways to reach the ultimate truth have always been the subject of human exploration.
-The questions have come to humans in every era and age, they have taken various journeys both in the physical world and in their mental space to get the answers.
-Sometimes they felt they have got the answer, sometimes they felt more exploration is required.
-Sometimes their Gurus guide them and sometimes they end up teaching their Gurus.
-This book starts with an exploration of “What is Paap or Sin?” by the two disciples of the same of Guru.
+Human nature, it’s changing needs and wants, its relationship with God and the various ways to reach the ultimate truth have always been the subject of human exploration.
+The questions have come to humans in every era and age.
+They have taken various journeys both in the physical world and in their mental space to get the answers.
+Sometimes they felt they have got the answer.
+Sometimes they felt more exploration is required.
+And sometimes their Gurus guide them.
+Sometimes they end up teaching their Gurus.
+This book Chitralekha starts with an exploration of “What is Paap or Sin?” by the two disciples of the same of Guru.

 They are sent to two different people for a year to discover the difference between Paap and Punya, the virtue.
-One is sent to a worldly man, who is rich and famous, lives in with the most beautiful and famous dancer of the kingdom and believes in experiencing the world by enjoying it to the hilt.
-But he is trained under the same Guru and is very knowledgeable and wise in his own way.
-The other disciple goes to a Yogi who takes pride in his knowledge that he has acquired through Tapasya and by giving up every worldly thing.
+One is sent to a worldly man, who is rich and famous.
+Lives in with the most beautiful and famous dancer of the kingdom.
+And believes in experiencing the world by enjoying it to the hilt.
+But he is trained under the same Guru.
+And is very knowledgeable and wise in his own way.
+The other disciple goes to a Yogi who takes pride in his knowledge that he has acquired through Tapasya.
+And by giving up every worldly thing.

 The protagonists live in the city of Patliputra and there is a visit to Kashi.
-Description of Kashi as a beautiful city where people come to get away from their worlds, a place of learning where scholars come to learn and the portrayal of Ganga as a nourishing river in enchanting.
-The treatment of women is very sensitive, while they have free will and they participate in all arguments and debates, they still remain as feminine as possible and are aware of the powers that this gives them.
+Description of Kashi as a beautiful city where people come to get away from their worlds.
+A place of learning where scholars come to learn.
+And the portrayal of Ganga as a nourishing river is enchanting.
+The treatment of women is very sensitive.
+While they have free will and they participate in all arguments and debates, they still remain as feminine as possible.
+And are aware of the powers that this gives them.
 They are not hesitant to use their powers when required.
 The language is another high point of the book.
 All the characters say exactly what they feel and what they want to say.
-Debate is meaningful when it is conducted not with the intent to win the argument, but with the intent to understand the issue at hand.
+The debate is meaningful when it is conducted not with the intent to win the argument, but with the intent to understand the issue at hand.